minvws/nl-covid19-coronacheck-provider-docs/shellscript/README.md

 	base64
 	jq (https://stedolan.github.io/jq/)

-Note: MacOS ships swith LibreSSL which doesn't support all algorithms we use.
+Note: MacOS ships with LibreSSL which doesn't support all algorithms we use.
 Install openssl for example via `brew install openssl`.
 If succesful, an `openssl version` should display 'OpenSSL' instead of 'LibreSSL'.

 ## Usage